 RIUICHI SAKAMOTO Riot in Lagos (1980)

 Back from when Sakamoto spelt the alphabetical version of his first name as ‘Riuichi’, ‘Riot in Lagos’ off his 1980 ‘B-2 Unit’ album has often been seen as a pivotal track that anticipated the beats and pulses of house music.
 A frantic but danceable instrumental that conveyed the rhythmic tension and violence of the title, it was a fine example of the visual narrative of Sakamoto’s compositional mind.
-It was a talent that would serve him well in a burgeoning career that would eventually lead him to the cinema and events like the Opening Ceremony of the 1992 Olympics in Barcelona.
+It was a talent that would serve him well in a burgeoning career that would eventually lead him to the cinema.

 Available on the RIUICHI SAKAMOTO album ‘B-2 Unit’ via GT Music Japan